Frequently Asked Questions (FAQs)

 - Rarely asked questions

-How frequently does the ash pan need to be dumped?
+How frequently does the ash pan need to be dumped in a pellet stove?

 This depends on the stove, the ash pan capacity, and the rate of pellet feeding.
 With a medium feed setting using grass pellets that are 4-5% ash content, ash would probably need to be removed every couple of days.
 Some stoves, such as the Country Flame Harvester Corn stove, require ash to be removed daily, regardless of the type of pellet or if corn is the fuel used.